Arizona State Route 153: Transfer to Phoenix

 Because the road was an ADOT highway, the road had to be deleted off the Maricopa Association of Governments' Regional Transportation Plan and ADOT's maintenance log.
 It was transferred to the city of Phoenix by the MAG in August 2007 and the Arizona Department of Transportation in October 2007.
 Route 153 was deleted from the regional transportation plan in August 2007.

 Extremely low traffic volumes, especially in comparison to the nearby Route 143, enhanced the MAG's decision.
 The MAG concluded that Route 153 was considered redundant from the start, as Route 143 runs completely parallel and provides access to all major freeways in the vicinity.

 The city of Phoenix has now taken over maintenance and right of way of the Sky Harbor Expressway for the first segment (construction complete in 2013) of the PHX Sky Train.

 In April 2008 any reference to Route 153 (reassurance and junction signs) on the Sky Harbor Expressway, University Drive, and Washington Street have all been removed.
 In late June 2008, the Sky Harbor Expressway name was dropped, and all signs and references to the former state route were changed to "To 44th St." ADOT signage still exists along the entire stretch, except for exit numbers, mileposts, and reassurance signs.

 Traffic

 While SR 143 has peak hour traffic issues, it is still adequately handling most of the Sky Harbor Airport traffic that comes from the East Valley off Interstate 10 and US 60, thus proving that Route 153 had always been consistently under-utilized.

-As of Aug 2011, work is underway to widen SR 143 between the junction of I-10 and Sky Harbor Airport with new and expanded flyover ramps at the junction with I-10.
+Beginning in the Summer of 2021, work began on the $800 million I-10 Broadway Curve project, which included reconstructing SR 143 between the junction of I-10 and Sky Harbor Airport with new and expanded flyover ramps at the junction with I-10 including direct HOV access to SR 143.
+Construction of the project was completed in June 2025.